alan-if/alan-docs/alanguide/README.md

 # Document History

-The original source document of the _Alan 3 Beginner's Guide_ was lost, but the HTML version survived on Alan website ([still available at this link][alanguide www]).
-In 2014, Thomas Nilefalk converted the HTML version to AsciiDoc and began to clean up and restyle the ported document and update its contents.
+The original source document of the _Alan 3 Beginner's Guide_ was lost, but the [HTML converted version][alanguide.html] survived on Alan website ([still available at this link][alanguide www]).
+In 2014, Thomas Nilefalk [converted to AsciiDoc][alanguide.adoc] the survived HTML version and began to clean up and restyle the ported document and update its contents.

 The original AsciiDoc document was taken from [Alan repository], commit [`fb81645`][fb81645]:

 - https://bitbucket.org/alanif/alan/src/fb81645/doc/guide/

+The HTML version was [taken from the Alan website][alanguide www].

 <!-----------------------------------------------------------------------------
                                REFERENCE LINKS